AnselmoPfeifer/seleniumhq.github.io/website_and_docs/content/documentation/webdriver/bidirectional/chrome_devtools/bidi_api.en.md

 ---
-title: "BiDirectional API (CDP implementation)"
+title: "Chrome Devtools Protocol with BiDi API"
-linkTitle: "BiDi API (CDP implementation)"
+linkTitle: "BiDi API"
-weight: 1
+weight: 6
+description: >
+  These examples are currently implemented with CDP, but the same code should work when the functionality is re-implemented with WebDriver-BiDi.
 ---

 The following list of APIs will be growing as the Selenium